-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
+In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 Yinghua Academy takes seriously any and all claims of harassment and will respond accordingly.
-[Equal Educational Opportunity]
+[Review school policy 102, Equal Educational Opportunity] The following policies also apply:

-- udent Sex Non-Discrimination (Title IX) Policy Students are protected from discrimination on the basis of sex pursuant to Title IX of the Education Amendment of 1972 and the Minnesota Human Rights Act.
-Review school policy 522. - udent Parental, Family & Marital Status Nondiscrimination Students are protected from discrimination on the basis of sex and marital status pursuant to Title IX of the Education Amendments of 1972 and the Minnesota Human Rights Act.
-Review school policy 528. - ender Inclusion Students' gender identity is treated the same as sex for purposes of Title IX and other guidelines and policies prohibiting discrimination.
+- Student Sex Non-Discrimination (Title IX) Policy Students are protected from discrimination on the basis of sex pursuant to Title IX of the Education Amendment of 1972 and the Minnesota Human Rights Act.
+Review school policy 522. - Student Parental, Family and Marital Status Nondiscrimination Students are protected from discrimination on the basis of sex and marital status pursuant to Title IX of the Education Amendments of 1972 and the Minnesota Human Rights Act.
+Review school policy 528. - Gender Inclusion Students' gender identity is treated the same as sex for purposes of Title IX and other guidelines and policies prohibiting discrimination.
 Yinghua Academy is committed to providing a respectful and gender inclusive learning environment for all students.
 Review school policy 599.